Privacy Policy

 - Lodge a complaint with your supervisory authority (Art.
 77).
 For EEA users, find your country's authority at edpb.europa.eu/about-edpb/about-edpb/members_en.
 For UK users, the Information Commissioner's Office is at ico.org.uk.
 For Swiss users, the FDPIC is at edoeb.admin.ch.

-EU representative.
-We have not yet appointed an Article 27 representative in the European Union or a UK GDPR representative.
-If you are an EU/UK user with a concern that this raises, please contact us at support@backseatgeologist.com and we will respond directly.
+We keep this assessment under review and will appoint an Article 27 representative if our processing changes such that the exemption no longer applies.
+If you are an EU/UK user with a concern about this, please contact us at support@backseatgeologist.com and we will respond directly.

 To exercise any of these rights, email support@backseatgeologist.com.